dgaydukov/cert-aws/files/sa.md

 DNS record types
 * A - you should assign IPv4 address (blog.example.com A 3.50.51.52)
 * AAAA - maps subdomain to IPv6
-* CNAME - you can assign another subdomain (blog.example.com CNAME test.my.com)
-Classic example when you support both apex & www domain An A record for example.com pointing to the server IP address A CNAME record for www.example.com pointing to example.com (but not other way around, cause you can't add CNAME record to apex domain)
+* CNAME - you can assign another subdomain (blog.example.com CNAME test.my.com).
+Classic example when you support both apex & www domain, `A` record for example.com pointing to the server IP address and `CNAME` record for www.example.com pointing to example.com (but not other way around, cause you can't add CNAME record to apex domain)
 * MX (Mail eXchange) - tells email delivery agents where they should deliver your email
 * TXT - some text
-* SO - singular Start of Authority record kept at the top level of the domain
+* SOA - singular Start of Authority record kept at the top level of the domain.
+SOA and NS records are mandatory to be present at the root domain.
 * NS - list of dns servers associated with name
 * SPF (Sender Policy Framework) - used by mail servers to combat spam.
 This record tells a mail server what IP addresses are authorized to send an email from your domain name
-* PTR (pointer record) - reverse of A record, used in reverse DNS lookups (when you type IP address and want to get dns name)

-You can't assign CNAME to apex domain - the reason is simple.
+* PTR (pointer record) - reverse of A record, used in reverse DNS lookups (when you type IP address and want to get dns name) You can't assign CNAME to apex domain - the reason is simple.
 We can have a chain of subdomains all with CNAME records
 ```
 test.example.com => test1.example.com
 test1.example.com => test2.example.com
 test2.example.com => test3.example.com
-...
 ```
 But sooner or later it should end with some apex domain.
 And since apex domain can't be CNAME we would get desired IP address.
 So if you could assign CNAME to apex domain that would meant that CNAME could be endless.
-SOA and NS records are mandatory to be present at the root domain FQDN (Fully Qualified Domain Name) - complete name of domain ending with dot - indicating the root, like `aws.amazon.com.`.
+FQDN (Fully Qualified Domain Name) - complete name of domain ending with dot - indicating the root, like `aws.amazon.com.`.
 Name Server - translates dns into IP address using Zone Files (text file that contains mappings between dns name and IP address).
 They are distributed all across the world.
-Steps of DNS resolution (when you type dns name in browser)
+Steps of DNS resolution (when you type dns name in browser):
 * check host file `/etc/hosts`
 * check local dns cache
 * contact dns server to resolve IP